Blender Animation

 Throughout my college career, I would submit 20+ other weapons and enemies from the Bioshock universe into the workshop.
 Most of my mods have 2000 subscribers, with my most popular mod being the Big Daddy with 36000 subscribers!
 My latest custom animation was Elizabeth’s crossbow.
 Although impractical in a zombie apocalypse, it feels incredible to draw and shoot shots in-game.

 I have taken a break from game mod development, but I am proud to have made my contribution to this little gaming community.
-Hopefully in the future I will be able to create mods for another game or a different engine.
+Hopefully, in the future I will be able to create mods for another game or a different engine.
+Applying feedback from other users, learning about the game development process, and learning new technical skills in Blender have taught me to appreciate the games I interact with more deeply.

 Elizabeth from Bioshock Infinite holding a Sky-Hook in Source engine